jariperttunen/VC_Conversion/CVS2GIT/README.md

 + cat ../git-blob.dat ../git-dump.dat | git fast-import
 + git gc --prune=now

 Note that the `bare` Git repository shows only adminstrative files.
-To use the lignum-core the repository must be cloned:
+To use the lignum-core the bare (admistrative) repository must be cloned to working repository:
 + cd ..
 + git clone lignum-core.git
 + cd lignum-core